 Churches around here tend to come from one of two traditions – evangelical or Pentecostal.

-Pentecostals tend to emphasize the ministry of the Holy Spirit, and be weak in the teaching of the Bible.
+Pentecostals tend to emphasize the ministry of the Holy Spirit, but may be weak in the teaching of the Bible.

 What this means for us practically: